ejakkov/Movie-Studio-Salesforce/README.md

 # Movie Studio<br /> #
 To make a film we need several things to happen: <br/>
-<br> &nbsp; We need to allocate a budget for a film.<br />
+<br> We need to allocate a budget for a film.<br />

- &nbsp; We need a list of partners who provide various services:
+We need a list of partners who provide various services:
 <br />
-&nbsp; &nbsp; Cast: provides people that take part in the movie - **actors, directors, cinematographers, etc.**
+Cast: provides people that take part in the movie - **actors, directors, cinematographers, etc.**
 <br />
 We need to be able to **estimate the costs** of making a movie:<br />